arthurlennard11/arthurlennard11/README.md

 ## Hi there 👋 My name is Arthur Lennard

-### ⚽️ I'm an aspiring soccer analyst who currently attends the University of North Carolina at Chapel Hill and works as the Head of Analytics for the Women's Soccer Team.
+### ⚽️ I'm an aspiring soccer analyst who currently attends the University of North Carolina at Chapel Hill and works as the Head of Analytics for the Women's Soccer Team

 ### 🔭 I'm currently working on a tactical analysis for UNC Women's Soccer that measures the rate of compactness and compression during different phases of play
 <!--